iamhankai/mini-dnn-cpp/readme.md

 Run `./demo`.

+Result:
-Result: simple neural network with 3 FC layers can obtain `0.97+` accuracy on MNIST testset.
+simple neural network with 3 FC layers can obtain `0.97+` accuracy on MNIST testset. simple CNN with 3 Conv layers can obtain `~0.97` accuracy on MNIST testset.